 Early thermal environment, but not maternal investment, affect morphology in L guichenoti but not L delicata

 We found a statistically significant effect of incubation temperature in juvenile size of L. guichenoti (Supp Info Table S2).
 Individuals coming from eggs incubated at hotter temperatures had longer tails (estimate + SE = 3.76 + 0.91, 95% CI = 1.98– 5.53, Fig 1d), larger SVL (estimate + SE = 1.36 + 0.44, 95% CI = 0.49 – 2.22, Fig 1e) and were heavier (estimate + SE = 0.04 + 0.02, 95% CI = 0 – 0.07, Fig1f) than those hatched from eggs at colder temperatures.
 Maternal investment or the 2-way interaction with temperature had no effect on any of the morphological traits measured (Table S2).

-In contrast, we did not find any effect of temperature, maternal investment or their 2-way interaction on morphology in Lampropholis delicata [tail length (Fig1a), snout-vent-length (SVL, Fig 1b) or weight (Fig 1c) (Table S2)].
+While there was stronger support for a model containing an interaction between maternal investment and incubation temperature when age was not accounted for in Lampropholis delicata (∆WAIC = 17.2) this was not the case when age was controlled (∆WAIC = 0.3).
+Control eggs from hot incubation temperatures appeared to have smaller tail sizes, but this difference was not significant (β = -2.22, 95% CI = -4.74 – 0.51, pMCMC = 0.09).
+We also did not find any effect of temperature, maternal investment or their 2-way interaction on morphology in Lampropholis delicata [tail length (Fig1a), snout-vent-length (SVL, Fig 1b) or weight (Fig 1c) (Table S2)].

 In both species, there was a positive correlation between SVL, tail length and body mass, with individuals with larger bodies also being heavier and having longer tails (Supp Info Table S2).

-Maternal investment and/or temperature impact performance in both lizard species.
+Maternal investment and/or temperature impact performance in both species.

 Both when and without controlling for body size, we found a statistically significant two-way interaction between maternal yolk investment and incubation temperature in the 25cm burst of juveniles of L. guichenoti (SVL as covariate: estimate + SE = -0.41 + 0.20, 95% CI = -0.81– -0.01, Fig 2d, Tables S4-S5).
-While in the cold incubation temperature individuals coming from the yolk control treatment tended to have slower running bursts, in the hot incubation treatment the tendency was in the opposite direction, with control individuals being faster at running 25 cm.
-However, analyses of posteriors did not yield any significant comparison, so we interpret this interaction with caution.
+While in the cold incubation temperature individuals coming from the yolk control treatment tended to have slower burst running speed, in the hot incubation treatment the tendency was in the opposite direction, with control individuals being faster at running 25 cm.
+However, contrasts created using the posterior distribution of parameters did not yield any significant comparison, so we interpret this interaction with caution.

-In L. delicata, we found that juveniles from the yolk removed treatment took longer to run the 1m long track than those from yolk control treatment (SVL as covariate: estimate + SE = -0.27 + 0.1, 95% CI = -0.46– -0.08, Fig 2a, Tables S3 and S5), both when body size was included as covariate and when not.
+In L. delicata, we found that juveniles from the yolk removal treatment took longer to run the 1m long track than those from yolk control treatment (SVL as covariate: estimate + SE = -0.27 + 0.1, 95% CI = -0.46– -0.08, Fig 2a, Tables S3 and S5), both when body size was included as covariate and when not.
 However, we did not find any effect of incubation temperature, maternal investment or the 2-way interaction between them in neither the 25 cm burst speed or the distance travelled (Fig2a-c, Tables S3, S5).

-In both species, trials where individuals had a faster burst speed also took shorter to travel the full 1m rack (L. delicata: estimate + SE = 0.42 + 0.06, 95% CI = 0.29–0.54, Table S3; L. guichenoti: estimate + SE = 0.51 + 0.06, 95% CI = 0.4–0.62, Table S4).
+In both species, trials where individuals had a faster burst speed also took shorter to travel the full 1m rack (L. delicata: within-individual correlation + SE = 0.42 + 0.06, 95% CI = 0.29–0.54, Table S3; L. guichenoti: within-individual correlation + SE = 0.51 + 0.06, 95% CI = 0.4–0.62, Table S4).

 Antipredator behaviour is affected by early thermal environment and maternal investment in L. delicata but not in L. guichenoti